Godmindfamily, Chapter 5

 Almost everyone has some degree of anxiety, but there is a ‘healthy/normal’ level where it isn’t causing problems, which shouldn’t be unnecessarily pathologized or blown out of proportion, due to the risk of nocebo effects.
 The main thing is not to let anxiety hijack the ego.

 Bowen and Kerr would pay more attention to the ‘facts’ of patients’ relationships than what they said about themselves, because they believed that how patients described themselves was often unreliable.
 So when Kerr assessed a patient’s emotional functioning or differentiation, he paid more attention to their relationship status, their employment status and experience, family history, and educational attainment[ii] – than he did to what they actually said to him.
 Of course, facts and actions should not be ignored, but to dismiss what someone is saying to you simply because of their lifestyle is the definition of bias.
 Ironically, going around ranking people’s worth on a scale of 0 to 100 – and devising a scale that puts the scale’s author at the upper end – would be considered a sign of emotional immaturity in anyone other than Murray Bowen by his acolytes.
-Many of the old school psychiatrists constructed their theories in part to justify their life choices and feel superior to their patients, including Freud and Jung, and like Bowen, those men were geniuses who were sometimes right.

 Adults who live with their parents tend to have low differentiation because they have a lifestyle that is correlated (albeit imperfectly) with emotional fusion, a fear of responsibility and romantic love and limiting beliefs about what it is possible for them to do.
 Of course, there are exceptions.
 An adult who lives with his or her parents can be better differentiated than a married parent, provided the former is able to control their emotions.
 Murray Bowen noted how difficult it was to maintain self when staying with one’s parents, and how easy it was to slip back into old patterns – accordingly, someone who can avoid fusion while living with their parents would find it easier to maintain high SD with a partner.
 The family of origin is the ideal training ground for SD.